Ladybug: Profile and Information

 Distribution

 The Ladybug can survive just about anywhere.
-They are found in parks, fields, farms, and anywhere that has the presence of flowers and plants.
-Research has shown that the Ladybug is attracted to brightly colored homes too that provides them with plenty of landscapes and grass.
+They are found in parks, fields, farms, and anywhere with flowers and plants.
+Research has shown that the Ladybug is attracted to brightly colored homes, which provide them with plenty of landscapes and grass.

-They are also drawn to homes with southwest exposure of sunlight.
-Most times, Ladybugs come into homes, mostly during the winter season.
+They are also drawn to homes with southwest exposure to sunlight.
+Most of the time, Ladybugs come into homes, mostly during the winter season.

-These insects are harmless, but many people prefer not to have them around.
+These insects are harmless, but many prefer not to have them around.
 You might find them around if you keep indoor plants or a garden.
-They are also known to scout for a warmer location that they can use to hibernation during winter.
+They are also known to scout for a warmer location that they can use to hibernate during winter.

 Ladybugs tend to live where food is easily accessible.
 They aren’t limited to any habitat range.
-We could, in fact, say they are nomadic.
+We could say they are nomadic.
 Ladybugs would maintain a home for as long as the food is in high supply.
 They only migrate when the food source is depleting.

 Behavior

-The colors of the Ladybug doesn’t make them very palatable.
+The colors of the Ladybug don’t make them very palatable.
 Even when predators don’t attempt to feed on them, they will find eating Ladybugs distasteful.

-Ladybugs are able to secrete a foul substance that covers their bodies.
-This secreted substance makes them taste really awful if at all predators avoid smelling them first.
+Ladybugs can secrete a foul substance that covers their bodies.
+This secreted substance makes them taste awful if all predators avoid smelling them first.
 Predators need food for survival but would also avoid options that can leave a horrid taste in their mouths.

 Ladybugs aren’t able to handle extreme cold.
 This is one reason they prefer to hibernate during cold months.
 You may find groups of Ladybugs sleeping in warm places.
 They would cluster together to help them maintain their body temperature.